 - Nurse Practitioners

-- Identify updated information to provide patient care in its discipline of vascular surgery.
+- Identify updated information to provide patient care in the discipline of limb preservation.

-- Explain new techniques in collaborating and communicating when working with teams to ensure best practices in patient care, education and research in vascular surgery.
+- Explain new techniques in collaborating and communicating when working with teams to ensure best practices in patient care, education and research in limb preservation.

-- Apply quality improvement in areas in vascular surgery.
+- Apply quality improvement in areas of limb preservation.

-- Utilize updated information as outlined in program as related to vascular surgery diagnosis and diseases.
+- Utilize updated information as outlined in program as related to limb preservation diagnosis and diseases.

 Edward James Olmos Award